QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 This method should perform the following steps:

-1. Retrieve the Cloud Provider resource's connection credentials.
+1. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L200" target="_blank">Retrieve the Cloud Provider resource's connection credentials</a>.
-2. Convert the *deployed_app_json* context from string to object.
+2. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L201" target="_blank">Convert the *deployed_app_json* context from string to object</a>.
+3. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/a8a2f48952e4daaf563e75a32692d280f750a414/src/driver.py#L202-L212" target="_blank">Retrieve previously known private/public IPS (if there are any), VM instawnce id</a>.
-3. Allocate a new private IP to the VM instance.
+* <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L292-L293" target="_blank">Allocate a new private IP to the VM instance</a>.
-* If the operation succeeds, update the deployed App resource's private ip in CloudShell via API.
+* If the operation succeeds, <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L295-L296" target="_blank">update the deployed App resource's private ip in CloudShell via API</a>.
 * If the operation fails, display an error to the sandbox end-user.
-6. If needed, allocate a new public IP to the VM instance.
+6. <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L298-L300" target="_blank">Allocate a new public IP to the VM instance</a>.
-* If the operation succeeds, update the deployed App resource's public ip in CloudShell via API.
+* If the operation succeeds, <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example/blob/7b97c9d21c1de3946f1ed6b6d715127684638e59/src/heavenly_cloud_service_wrapper.py#L301" target="_blank">update the deployed App resource's public ip in CloudShell via API</a>.
 * If the operation fails, throw error.

 <a name="GetVmDetails"></a>